CTH999/Gender-Ratio-Genes--Ported/README.md

 >
 >To modders.
 >You can use my mod as a requirement.

+## Are there any new additions to it after the posting
+Kinda.
+I haven't (and won't) add new features per-say, but I have done some alterations to the file structure to make the mod more robust, as well as a soft compatibility with [Tabula Rasa](https://steamcommunity.com/sharedfiles/filedetails/?id=1660622094), provideing an in-game changelog.
+So, nothing that will be easily noticeable!

 # Warnings
 1. as this is a 1 for 1 port, new genes and such shan't be added.
 A long term plan is to integrate it with my main mod, but that's medium-term
 2. to prevent incompatibility, I kept all ID's the same. that means haveing both mods downloaded can cause issues